mathieuancelin/opendata-poitiers-react-native/readme.md

 ```
 npm install
 npm dedupe
-open opendatapoitiers.xcodeproj # then click on return
+open opendatapoitiers.xcodeproj # then click on 'run' in Xcode
 npm start
 ```